-Behavior intervention -- or early intensive behavior intervention -- is an evidence-based treatment for autism that aims to increase a child’s skills for independent living while also decreasing challenging behaviors.
+Behavior therapy is an important treatment for many children with autism or other developmental disorders.
+Behavior therapy aims to increase a child’s skills for independent living while decreasing challenging behaviors.
 There are several different approaches to behavior therapy that have been developed and studied.
-The approach to behavior therapy that has been most widely studied is Applied Behavior Analysis (ABA).
+The approach to behavior therapy most widely studied is Applied Behavior Analysis (ABA).

 “What’s great is the therapists are using her skills and her talent and her personality to make the most of what she can do.
 It’s a beautiful thing.”

 Our Blended Cognitive, Behavioral, and Relationship-Based Model of Care